vgstef/privacy_policy/_layouts/privacy_policy_template.md

-PRIVACY POLICY : {{ page.name }}
+PRIVACY POLICY : {{ page.app_name }}
 ----------------------------

-This privacy policy governs your use of the software application {{ page.name }} (“Application”) for mobile devices that was created by {{ site.github.owner_name }}.
+This privacy policy governs your use of the software application {{ page.app_name }} (“Application”) for mobile devices that was created by {{ site.github.owner_name }}.
 The Application is a social messenger which is used for free-of-cost communication across the world.

 ### What information does the Application obtain and how is it used?